 Do you enjoy solving problems and working with people in a fast-paced environment?
 Are you good at developing, adjusting and successfully carrying out plans?
 Can you manage multiple projects at the same time?
 If so, then a Bachelor of Science degree in Logistics and Supply Chain Management from the University of North Texas may be for you.

 Logistics and supply chain management encompasses all of the activities involved in getting a product to the consumer.
 The field is so broad that virtually any business could be a potential employer.
 Some career paths include:

 Entry-level salaries range from $36,000 to more than $70,000 depending on the position, geographic region, your educational background and other related factors.

 The Logistics program will provide you a well-rounded, state-of-the art education using a "learn today, apply tomorrow" classroom philosophy.
 So you remain current on industry trends, we’ve developed the curriculum with input from:

 You can also achieve professional certification in transportation and logistics (CTL) from the American Society of Transportation and Logistics.

 The program has earned national and international recognition.
 Gartner Research recently ranked us sixth among all logistics and supply chain management programs in the nation.
-The International Journal of Physical Distribution and Logistics Management ranked us in the top 5 internationally for research productivity.
+The International Journal of Physical Distribution and Logistics Management placed us in its top 5 internationally for research productivity.
 These rankings continue to attract many large and well-known corporations to UNT to recruit our students.

 Our faculty members are recognized teachers, researchers and leaders of professional organizations.
 In addition, they’ve worked in:

 These opportunities abound because the Dallas-Fort Worth region is a national leader in distribution, transportation and logistics services.
 More than 500 motor carriers, 50 air cargo carriers and three of the nation’s top freight rail lines operate in the region.
 Students have interned or obtained fulltime positions at more than 250 area firms.

 We sponsor several scholarships to help you pursue your degree.

 A Residents Engaged in Academic Living Community (REAL Community) brings together business students who live on campus to enhance academic and social experiences.